 Pancreatic cancer is a killer, with a terrifyingly poor five year survival rate.
 And one of the reasons that survival rate is so shockingly bad is because it’s difficult to detect and diagnose.

 In fact, your pancreas could be in trouble at this very moment.
 But if you don’t know the warning signs, you’d never realize it.
 So today, we’re going to touch on the five red flags that your pancreas could be in trouble.

 But first let’s take a quick tour of this hardworking organ.

 Your pancreas is located deep inside your abdomen.
-It’s typically about six inches long and shaped like a small banana.
+It’s typically about six inches long and shaped something like a small banana.

 Don’t ignore these pancreatic cancer red flags

-You’re your own best defense against cancer.
+You’re your own best defense against pancreatic cancer.
 So keep your eyes open for any of these warning signs of a pancreas problem.
 And be sure to share this important information with your friends and family.
 You could end up saving a loved one’s life.

 Latest posts by Alice Jacob (see all)

 - Balance issues?
 THIS deficiency could be the cause - December 15, 2019

 - The WINTER threat that could wreck your heart - December 14, 2019